Registration for the 2025 festival is closed and final.

 - Limited to 20 participants.

-(This is the same trip as Su12) Enjoy the high country while looking for some of the over 170 bird species that have been sighted around Manitou Lake, marsh, riparian and ponderosa-woodland habitats.
+(This is the same trip as Su14) Enjoy the high country while looking for some of the over 170 bird species that have been sighted around Manitou Lake, and the surrounding marsh, riparian and ponderosa-woodland habitats.
 This mountain lake is six miles north of Woodland Park, Colorado on Hwy.
 67.

 Possible bird species include: Sora, Red-naped Sapsucker, MacGillivray’s Warbler, White-faced Ibis, and Red Crossbill.